-Glen Kaufman: Textile Contemporaire Extraordinaire
+Glen Kaufman: Artiste Textile Extraordinaire Contemporain

 His span of art work was of interest to the Japanese and as a mentor to many, his devotion to produce work and continue to exhibit into his 87th year, was an important influence: showing we don’t retire, we continue to experiment.